 This doesn’t just mean knowing what bookshelf you’d like to see your book on.
 It also means visiting the store regularly to find new titles and authors and reading those that may appeal to the same audience as your own work.

 And pay attention to which of those titles are still on the shelves after a few months.
 After a set amount of time, stores return books that aren’t selling to publishers.
+If the books are still there, that’s a good sign.

 Knowing what sticks will help you know what readers are gravitating toward in your genre.